What is compartment syndrome?

 What are the risk factors?

-Chronic compartment syndrome mainly affects athletes who use the same muscles too often, with sustained activity of around 15 to 20 hours of training per week. calf being the most frequent localization.
-Certain sports are associated with compartment syndrome, such as :
+Chronic compartment syndrome mainly affects athletes who use the same muscles too often, with sustained activity of around 15 to 20 hours of training per week. calf which is the most common site.
+Certain sports increase the risk of developing compartment syndrome, such as:

 Men are more often affected by compartment syndrome, with the majority of sportsmen and women between the ages of 20 and 30.